 Probabilistic tools and techniques

-Events and probabilities; random variables and expectations; moments and deviations; tail inequalities; balls, bins and random graphs; Markov chains and random walks.
+Events and probabilities; random variables and expectations; moments and deviations; tail inequalities; balls and bins and random graphs; Markov chains and random walks.

 Sorting and searching